seymaguleryuz/radical-group.github.io/projects.md

 ## Projects

-Here you can find currently active and past research projects the Lab was involved with:
+Current and past research projects of the Lab.

 {% for item in proj_array %}
 <div class="pos_header">